ArnavGoel03/Power-grid-analysis/README.md

 ## Introduction

-In this project, we studied the effectiveness of spice challenges in building team morale.
+We studied the correlation between areas and power grid vulnerabilities.

 ---